 Yes.
 CHeReL can link external datasets.
 To do so we require suitable identifiers for linkage and approvals from the data custodian of the dataset.

-However we do work closely with other jurisdictional data linkage units to facilitate cross- and multi- jurisdictional linkage via the Population Health Research Network (PHRN).
+We also work closely with other jurisdictional data linkage units to facilitate cross- and multi- jurisdictional linkage via the Population Health Research Network (PHRN).

 Information about datasets available for linkage across Australia is also available on the PHRN website.